SaaS Expansion Revenue Calculator

 Seat Expansion for Seat-Based SaaS Pricing

 Seat-based SaaS — HubSpot, Asana, Figma, Linear — lives and dies by per-customer seat growth.
-A seat expansion SaaS calculator models compounding: if a typical customer lands at 12 seats and grows 3% monthly, that is 72% more seats within 24 months without a single new-logo deal.
+A seat expansion SaaS calculator models compounding: if a typical customer lands at 12 seats and grows 3% monthly, that is over 100% more seats within 24 months without a single new-logo deal.
 Elite PLG teams push past 5% monthly seat growth (Notion, Figma, Canva).
 The calculator's Seat Expansion lever takes monthly per-customer growth % directly, so you can see exactly what seat growth rate is required to carry 110% NRR on its own.

 Tier Upgrade Revenue and How to Model Upgrade Velocity